Open-LinaOS-Foundation/LinaOS/Documentation/ide/ide.rst

     be a separate MS-DOS driver just for the controller.
 IDE interfaces on sound cards usually fall into this category.
-Such configurations can often be made to work by first booting MS-DOS, loading the appropriate drivers, and then warm-booting linux (without powering off).
+Such configurations can often be made to work by first booting MS-DOS, loading the appropriate drivers, and then warm-booting linaos (without powering off).
 This can be automated using loadlin in the MS-DOS autoexec.

 If you always get timeout errors, interrupts from the drive are probably